jmyers7/jmyers7.github.io/_posts/geom-primer/2023-02-20-geom-primer3.md

 for some (unique!) collection of scalars $X^j(p)\in \bbr$ (summation over repeated indices implied).
 Prove that the restriction of $X$ to $U$ is smooth if and only if each function $X^j:U \to \bbr$ is smooth.
 </div>

-Going forward, it will be convenient to pass back and forth between these two interpretations of smooth vector fields, i.e., as smooth functions into the ambient euclidean space, and as smooth sections of the tangent bundle.
+Going forward, it will be convenient to pass back and forth between these two interpretations of smooth vector fields, i.e., as smooth functions into the ambient cartesian space, and as smooth sections of the tangent bundle.
 In fact, we will often make the passage between the two without explicit comment, and I will not notationally distinguish between $X$ and $\widehat{X}$.

 Every manifold $M$ has a distinguished smooth vector field $X_0: M \to T(M)$, called the *zero section* of the tangent bundle, which maps $p\mapsto (p,0)$.
 It is easy to see that $X_0$ embeds $M$ diffeomorphically onto the submanifold